Carol is available to rent, buy or stream now.

 Director Todd Haynes exquisitely layers Carol and Therese’s journey with the beauty and austerity of 1950s New York and the oppressive reality of post-war sexism and homophobia.
 Here, the confidence of Blanchett’s Carol hides the pain of her false marriage, her relationship with her husband, Harge, a mere smokescreen for her true desires.
 While at the same time, her escape routes are hostage to the love and care she holds for her daughter.

 Meanwhile, although Therese is free from the constraints of a male relationship, she is equally bound by the social restrictions surrounding her.
-However, unlike Carol, these restrictions sit within the realms of socioeconomic status and a need to survive and thrive.
+However, unlike Carol, these restrictions sit within socioeconomic status and a need to survive and thrive.
 Ultimately while both women find solace, freedom and rebirth in the arms of the other, their relationship is doomed by the oppression surrounding their brief union.
 Here Carol dovetails themes of hidden love with the sexism and control of the men surrounding Carol and Therese.
 Following the success of Brokeback Mountain in 2005, Hayne’s film would break new ground in lesbian drama while earning a place as one of the finest LGBTQ+ movies of the past twenty years.